 If you would prefer to do your planning offline, following are links for printable PDF versions of: the Practice Assessment Areas for Improvement and the Policy Assessment Areas for Improvement.
 These two tools will help you create a report if you are using paper versions of the practice and policy assessments.

-Resources for OSNAP Learning Collaboratives
+OSNAP Learning Communities

-In the OSNAP Learning Collaborative sessions, participants learn background information and skills to promote physical activity and healthful foods/beverages; have opportunities to share barriers, strategies, and successes; and develop and refine action plans in program teams.
+In the OSNAP Learning Community sessions, participants learn background information and skills to promote physical activity and healthful foods/beverages; have opportunities to share barriers, strategies, and successes; and develop and refine action plans in program teams.

 To help you attract the best candidates for employment, we’ve put together language that can be added to your current job descriptions and questions that may be helpful to ask in candidate interviews.

-You can use this worksheet to help brainstorm ways to make your program changes long-term and to spread changes within your larger organization.
+Use this worksheet to help brainstorm ways to make your program changes long-term and to spread changes within your larger organization.